vmx17/NetProjection/README.md

 <br><br>
 ## Status
 In 30/12/2022, JunjieZhu-MSFT-san gave us the workaround to show the content of SwapChainPanel in nuget package.
 It requires Generic.xbf, a compiled generic.xaml.
 So I put it according to the advise.
-Then now I'll restart investivgate the possibility to DirectX (in C++) interoperability without any wrappers.
+Then now I'll restart investivgate the possibility to DirectX (in C++) interoperability without wrappers.
 I still don't know this possible or not.<br>
 <br><br>

 ## The Source Code